Crockpot Breakfast Casserole with Ham and Gruyere

 Tip: If you like the idea of this casserole but want one that bakes in the oven, try our 5-ingredient Hash Brown Breakfast Casserole.

-Don’t be intimidated by this ingredient list.
 You can find everything you need at your local grocery store.
+Here are a few notes about some of the ingredients:

-- Gruyere Cheese – This is perhaps the second most important ingredient, turning what could be a boring casserole into something gourmet!
-I bought one 6-ounce block and shredded it by hand.
+- Gruyere Cheese – I bought one 6-ounce block and shredded it by hand.
 It just took a minute or so.
 Monterey Jack or Cheddar would work instead.
 P.S.
 Did you know you can freeze cheese?

 - Shredded Parmesan cheese – Provides another layer of flavor.